innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Unit and Integration Tests**

     Although it's usually impossible to run the unit and integration tests in a production environment, the test environment should match the production environment as closely as possible.
-The test record should describe the test environment and should be detailed enough to allow another engineer to rerun the tests [[62304:5.6.7.b and 62304:5.7.5.b]].
+The test record should describe the test environment and should be detailed enough to allow another engineer to re-run the tests [[62304:5.6.7.b and 62304:5.7.5.b]].
 In particular, it should include the git commit hash for the state of the code that was built and tested [[62304:9.8.c]].
 Dirty working environments aren't allowed.
 Details about the SOUP versions should be completely recorded according to the [SOUP Configuration Management Plan](#soup-configuration-management-plan) [[62304:9.8.c]].
-Any relevant environment variables should als be included.
+Any relevant environment variables should also be included.
 Any testing tools [[62304:9.8.e]] or hardware should also be recorded [[62304:9.8.d]].

     Run the unit and integration tests.
 Include the list of tests that were run and whether they passed or failed [[62304:5.6.7.a 62304:5.7.5.a]].

 3. **Manual System Testing**

     The manual tests will be run on a staging environment that is as similar to the production environment as possible.
-The test record should describe the staging environment and should be detailed enough to allow the tests to be rerun [[62304:5.6.7.b and 62304:5.7.5.b]].
+The test record should describe the staging environment and should be detailed enough to allow the tests to be re-run [[62304:5.6.7.b and 62304:5.7.5.b]].

     {# NOTE that this approach assumes that the engineer will be running the manual tests.
 Chances are there will be additional testing that occurs above the software level.
 It may make sense to refer to this higher-level testing as the "system testing" and leave it to the higher-level documentation. #}